 In celebration of the University's 250th anniversary, Spectator ranked the 250 greatest Columbians through the ages, from number 250 to number 1.
 The project began on Oct.
 17, 2003 with the 250th alum, Chet Forte, CC 1957.

 Below is the Spectator’s rank of GS alumni, please note that this is not an official University list.
-To view the entire list of 250 greatest Columbians, please visit the Spectators website at: http://www.columbiaspectator.com/vnews/display.v/SEC/Columbia+250
+To view the entire list of 250 greatest Columbians, visit the Spectator's website.

 229 - Ezra Mintz, GS 1959 Mintz started the technology company Colorgraphic in 1981.
 At first it manufactured terminals and monitors, but market shifts drove the company to produce multi-screen video adapters, which allow an image to span across the physical limits of the screen.
 This technology is used for financial trading, emergency medical services, and seismic recording.